-Did you ever receive a suspicious email that you wanted to track down to know more about the sender?
+Did you ever receive a suspicious email you wanted to track down to know more about the sender?
 While modern email services do come with a lot of built-in security features, keeping a check on the sender of such suspicious emails is always recommended.
 To track the sender, we need to extract the email headers and some crucial information.

 What are Email Headers

 An Email is primarily built up of three parts:

 The Envelope consists of the internal routing details that are not displayed to the end-user.
 The Body contains the original message that is visible to the end-user.
 The Header is that part that contains some information that may not be vital to a user but is definitely required by the email server.
 Headers contain sender information like sender email, name, IP address, email client, and a lot more.
 Other than that, Headers also contain information like the receiver’s email, subject, CC, time stamps, etc.

 How to extract information from Email Headers